 • other improved classification systems include:

-• the proportional representation of stroke subtypes may change with the development of diagnostic methods (e.g., long-term ECG monitoring increases the detection of paroxysmal AFib, thus decreasing the percentage of cryptogenic strokes, etc.)
+• the proportional representation of stroke subtypes may change with the development of new diagnostic methods (e.g., long-term ECG monitoring increases the detection of paroxysmal AFib, thus decreasing the percentage of cryptogenic strokes, etc.)

 • significant stenosis (> 50%) or occlusion of a relevant extra- or intracranial artery due to atherosclerosis Large artery atherosclerosis (TOAST 1)